tomjoht/tomjoht.github.io/_posts/2019/4/2019-04-22-first-look-at-doc360-bridging-support-and-tech-pubs-tools.md

 Additionally, you can create granular permissions for each documentation website.
 You can make some documentation websites public, others private.
 You can also configure permissions for team members on a project-by-project basis as well, giving authoring control for some portals, or read-only control for others.

-For more, see <a rel="nofollow" href="https://docs.document360.io/docs/document360-user-website">Document360 User website</a>.
+For more, see <a href="https://docs.document360.io/docs/document360-user-website">Document360 User website</a>.

 ## Landing page editor